neurodebian/neurodebian/sphinx/vm.rst

- alacarte desktop-base evince file-roller gcalctool gdm gksu gnome-core gnome-keyring gnome-utils gnome-volume-manager gnome-mount gthumb bash-completion less mc gnome-themes etckeeper git-core gitk ntpdate
+ alacarte desktop-base evince file-roller gcalctool gdm gksu gnome-core gnome-keyring gnome-utils gnome-volume-manager gnome-mount gthumb bash-completion less mc gnome-themes etckeeper git-core gitk ntpdate alsa-utils

+# install network manager applet
+# but we don't want to have all the openvpn stuff that pull in an armada of
+# things: I did it by hand in aptitude

 # cleanup unwanted stuff
 # video drivers (all but vesa)